onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We will help people develop so that they can understand the system and can be a part of it

 I don’t value everyone’s opinions the same - do you?!

+You can’t have god without religion and vice versa - the absolute and its role for orchestration and alignment of the vectors

+Might makes right is suboptimal

+A revolution in human relations - in relations - in relationality

+Representation is a vector !!!
+Representation alignment
+Agents acting on your behalf, aggregating representations and learning from them interactively

+The need for militarism is the biggest drag on humanity

+We have evolved for a capacity to believe in god - because the absolute serves a very important function

+A ritual that we are one - producing it as common knowledge

+The need for the absolute

+We will our belief in god into existence and this god becomes causally significant and thus he exists causally

+Culture is an adversarial & collaborative Q&A

+Our #1 concern should be how we personally relate with our own species and our system

+Diff yourself with God

+Cooperation is the ultimate attractor
+The right cooperation can outcompete competition

+A new memetic jurisdiction

+Coherence and convergance are the same thing

+Opt in to whichever configuration/system to whichever level you’re comfortable with

+Dualities: individ vs collect, cooper vs compete - one is defined with/by the other

+There’s no one form of collectivism - we’ve simply tried just a few - the space of possible configurations and structure is enormous

+Fractal zoom all the way - what does it mean?!
+Double rainbow roleplay

+Social singularity

+Phase shift

+An AGI/ASI doesn’t need you - “if you don’t use it - you lose it” - what I’m proposing literally depends on you as it is constituted by you
+You dont serve something that created you - you serve something you create - it needs to depend on you in order to be served - in order to need things and to depend on you in a meaningful way - that’s meaning folks

+The grand plan: We develop people and help them become more valuable and conscious - that’s the grand plan - imagine not trying to do that - how stupid!

+You can’t align something you can’t perceive

+Good enough is not good enough

+Disunited States
+Left vs right, women vs men, young vs old, white vs non-white, citizen vs foreigner, religious type 1 vs religious type 2 - this polarization is terminal - point from Balaji on the x vs y

+Unaccountability implies/presupposes disintegration

+More is different

+Evolving evolvability

+Rethink the positive/negative freeodm stuff Individualism and collectivism are defined in terms of one another - they are inseparable

+Hey hey hey!
+Pay attention!
+Stop scrolling!
+We’re trying to take over the world over here!
+Make an impression of a brainrot face scrolling
+This is “how to take over the world 101” and you’re not paying attention?!
+TikTok can wait!
+Jesus… the misallocation of attention

+The abyss is staring at us - cosmic failure, meaninglessness

+If you think its foolish to try as a collective to have a causal understanding of what’s important then you’re advocating for collective cognitive impairment - you’re arguing against what makes systems more effective at solving problems!
+If you lack those - you’re cognitively impaired

+Trust, empathy, familiarity, coherence and respect go hand in hand

+Consciousness expands with context

+The biggest game is the stewardship of the commons

+In search of structure

+The 3 versions of the book and why u rushed this one

+Code based order is the only way towards a rules based order

+Witgenstein quote - to understand is to know what to do

+Eradicate hypocrisy & double standards

+Evil is selfishness - a small self

+Contribution must be the main virtue

+The final story about non-finality

+The opposite of self-deception is self-reflection

+The first fully self-aware/conscious structural pattern “I am the one…” - “CUUUUT!
+Nailed it!”- break the fourth wall

+We all long for belonging - it is wired into us

+Our incentive structure is medieval compared to its potential

+The social matrix is the most important cultural object in existence

+The adjacent possible and how we steer the growth of that set Steering the growth of the adjacent possible

+The day you die is the day you give yourself your own verdict on your life and come to terms with it

+I want to have kids and teach them a better system

+The intelligence economy

+The degree to which you don’t value error correction is the degree to which you are deluded about reality

+The art of agency is the art of living

+Defining the problem well is at least as important as coming up with a solution

+The better you express and define and understand a problem - the more self-evident the solution is

+Collective context window

+Ignorance is the only/greatest liability

+Gradient Ascent

+Democratic Broadcast

+Evolve how we evolve

+Information asymmetry ==> market failure

+No, the system does not generate the understanding of why you should care about others and their value to you - nowhere are the explicit causal links and accompanying justifications/explanations

+Map of already solved explanations
+Understanding, causality

+I know why I get up every single morning - do you?
+Do you know how it feels?
+To do the right thing?

+“The quiet part out loud”

+Pomisli za tvoqta game engine architecture i kak se prilaga

+You cant remove our desire to relatedness

+We need collective gradient descent

+Conflict of interest - not solving the problem but finding ways to not obsolete yourself and inflate your importance

+Constraints society ==> free will as a service - point from Balaji

+Humanity has given you everything you have

 ██████████████████████████████████████████████████████████████████